FasnaJF/PetShopApi/README.md

 password: password

 Normal users' email can be fetched form list all users end point and password for all users is `password`

+This branch has oreder create and update methods included